Skip to content

 alternatives to toluene and xylenes

-Manufacturers of paints and coatings are often faced with the question of alternatives for certain raw materials.
-There are many reasons for this ranging from changes in regulations to new market requirements.
-On the one hand, alternative products should have similar properties, and on the other hand the new supplier should offer high-quality products as well as reliable and comprehensive service.
-Two raw materials in the field of paints and coatings are discussed time and again.
-Here you can read why and what alternatives to toluene and xylenes are available.
+Manufacturers of paints and coatings are often confronted with the question of alternatives for certain raw materials.
+There are many reasons for this, ranging from changes in legal regulations to new market requirements.
+On the one hand, alternative products should have similar properties; on the other hand, the new supplier should offer high-quality products as well as reliable and comprehensive service.
+Two raw materials in the paints and coating sector are repeatedly the subject of critical discussion.
+Here you can read why this is the case and what alternatives there are to toluene and xylene.

 Solvents - important raw materials for paints and coatings